Scientists experiment with reflection seismography in 1921.

 Exploring seismic waves is all about the vital earth science technology — reflection seismography — which revolutionized petroleum exploration in the 1920s.
 Seismic waves have led to oilfield discoveries worldwide and billions of barrels of oil.

-“Oklahoma is the birthplace of the reflection seismic technique of oil exploration,” the Oklahoma Historical Society (OHS) has proclaimed in granite at a Murray County historic marker off I-35, next to an illustration of the area’s geology sponsored by the Ardmore Geological Society.
+“Oklahoma is the birthplace of the reflection seismic technique of oil exploration,” proclaims the state’s historical society in granite at a Murray County historic marker off I-35, next to a detailed illustration of the area’s geology (sponsored by the Ardmore Geological Society).

-“This geophysical method records reflected seismic waves as they travel through the earth helping to find oil bearing formations,” OHS noted on its marker northeast of Ardmore.
+“This geophysical method records reflected seismic waves as they travel through the earth helping to find oil bearing formations,” the Oklahoma Historical Society (OHS) noted on its marker northeast of Ardmore.

 Geologic cross section roadside marker of Oklahoma's Arbuckle Mountains.